IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 ```

 Much better!

+This is a pretty good way organize a mod.
+But when it comes to code organization, there usually isn't a one-size-fits-all solution.
+If you have a really big mod, think about a hierarchy that will make sense and work best for you.

 If you want to delve deeper into the topic of structuring a large Isaac mod, you can read my [blog on mod organization](https://github.com/Zamiell/isaac-faq/blob/main/mod-organization.md).